ICUP69/best440website/README.txt

 Phase 2: Worked on adding front end functionality too the sign out button for a smooth transition.
 Polished the front end of the review interface added front end functionality too the buttons.
 Worked on backend so only 3 items could be added and only 3 reviews could be added per account per day.
 Refined the back end of for the search results of categories.
 Created and posted the video for phase 2.

+phase 3: Added a date picker to add more flexibilty for the filter and too refine data search for certian items.
+Added the function to find users who posted more than 2 items on a certian categories and displayed the list of users on the interface.
+Minor bug fixes that affected proper functionality.

 youtube link: phase 1